Kyriosity/use-dev/README+/parts/_ext/ISie/README.md

 ## Implementation notes

-ISie is remarkable as a short feature condensing many ideas and techniques (at least compared to others of mine).
+This ISie is remarkable as a compact feature condensing many ideas and techniques (at least compared to others of mine).

 ### Props lost «in active development»<sup>📨</sup> ... or Blessing in Disguise

 <p align="right"><sup>📨</sup> <sub>the "official" status still in 2025</sub></p>

+Pending Language Feature was ANNOUNG<sup>🙋</sup> but later was dropped in favour of existing extension methods:

++ `()` make a logical separator,
++ allow generics to unload building methods

+> So there won't be breaking change of methods to properties.

-I delayed ISie up to C#13, and when extension cookies didn't come decided to BREAKINGLY replace extension methods.
+I delayed ISie up to C#13, and when extension candies didn't appear decided to BREAKINGLY replace extension methods.
 However ....

-&nbsp;&nbsp;&nbsp;&nbsp;<sup>🙋</sup> <sub>Even in 2025 - warm greeting to bloggers who advertised it as C#13 "what's new").
+&nbsp;&nbsp;&nbsp;&nbsp;<sup>🙋</sup> <sub>Warm greeting to bloggers who advertised it as C#13 "what's new".
 We'll use methods and once remove `()` &mdash; uh, breaking change.</sub>
 Extension properties appeared to be "<samp>still in active design</samp>"<sup>🙋</sup> but this didn't stop me from thinking about developing this shortcut into something weightier:

 ### Why `Not()`?